JulyHtwe/Cinema-Project-PHP-/README.md

 2. **Set up the Database**:
    - Open **phpMyAdmin** by navigating to `http://localhost/phpmyadmin` in your browser.
-   - Create a new database called `cinema_ticket_booking`.
+   - Create a new database called `cinemadb`.
    - Import the SQL file (`database.sql`) from the project directory into phpMyAdmin to set up the necessary tables.

 3. **Move the Project Files**:
-   - Place the cloned repository in the `htdocs` folder of your XAMPP installation (e.g., `C:\xampp\htdocs\cinema-ticket-booking`).
+   - Place the cloned repository in the `htdocs` folder of your XAMPP installation (e.g., `C:\xampp\htdocs\cinema`).

 4. **Start the Servers**:
    - Launch **XAMPP Control Panel**, and start both **Apache** and **MySQL**.

 5. **Access the Website**:
-   - Open your browser and go to `http://localhost/cinema-ticket-booking/` to see the website in action.
+   - Open your browser and go to `http://localhost/cinema/` to see the website in action.

 ---